-The fair values of the common stock warrants were measured using the Black-Scholes option-pricing model (Note 23).
+The fair values of common stock warrants were measured using the Black-Scholes option-pricing model (see Note 25).
 Inputs used to determine estimated fair value of the warrant liabilities include the estimated fair value of the underlying stock at the valuation date, the estimated term of the warrants, risk-free interest rates, expected dividends and the expected volatility of the underlying stock.
 The significant unobservable inputs used in the fair value measurement of the warrant liability are the fair value of the underlying stock at the valuation date and the estimated term of the warrants.
 The fair value of convertible note is based on a discounted cash flow model with an unobservable input of discount rate.
 (Level 3).

 In 2015, the Group issued warrants in connection with its convertible notes.
 The warrants are recorded at fair market value at the date of issuance and subsequently at each reporting date.
-The following table presents the change in the warrants liability that were measured at fair value on a recurring basis using significant Level 3 inputs during the year 2015 and 2016 (Note 23).
+The following table presents the change in the warrants liability that were measured at fair value on a recurring basis using significant Level 3 inputs during 2016 and 2017 (see Note 21).

-2015 2016 2016 RMB RMB US\$ (Note 3) Balance at issuance date/the beginning of the year 57,285,780 64,414,941 9,277,681 Unrealized loss recognized in other comprehensive income 7,129,161 (48,057,204) (6,921,677) Balance at the end of the year 64,414,941 16,357,737 2,356,004
+2016 2017 2017 RMB RMB US\$ (Note 3) Balance at issuance date/beginning of year 64,414,941 16,357,737 2,514,138 Unrealized loss recognized in other comprehensive income (48,057,204) (12,615,466) (1,938,962) Balance at the end of the year 16,357,737 3,742,271 575,176